Gulian C. Verplanck: Political career

 Verplanck was elected as a member of the New York State Assembly in 1820–21, 1822 and 1823.
-He was elected as a Jacksonian to the 19th, 20th, and as a Democrat to the 21st and 22nd United States Congresses, holding office from March 4, 1825, to March 3, 1833.
+Although he had earlier been a Federalist, he was elected as a Jacksonian to the 19th, 20th, and as a Democrat to the 21st and 22nd United States Congresses, holding office from March 4, 1825, to March 3, 1833.
 He was Chairman of the Committee on Ways and Means (22nd Congress).
 While there one of his leading acts was to secure the extension of the period of copyrights.
 In 1833, when President Andrew Jackson began his quest to suppress the Second Bank of the United States, Verplanck left the Democrats.

 In April 1834, at the first popular election for Mayor of New York City, Verplanck was the candidate of the emerging Whig Party but was narrowly defeated (sources range from 181 to 213 votes) by Cornelius Van Wyck Lawrence.
-Afterwards Verplanck kept his own counsel in politics and supported William Henry Harrison (Whig), James K. Polk (Dem.), Zachary Taylor (Whig) and James Buchanan (Dem.) for President, remaining a Democrat thereafter.
+Afterwards Verplanck kept his own counsel in politics and supported William Henry Harrison (Whig), James K. Polk (Dem.), Zachary Taylor (Whig) and James Buchanan (Dem.) for president, remaining a Democrat thereafter.

 Verplanck was a member of the New York State Senate (1st D.) from 1838 to 1841, sitting in the 61st, 62nd, 63rd and 64th New York State Legislatures.

-He was appointed as the President of the Board of Commissioners of Immigration, serving from 1846 until his death in 1870.
-He was a delegate to the New York State Constitutional Convention of 1867-68.
+He was appointed as the President of the New York State Board of Commissioners of Emigration, serving from 1846 until his death in 1870.
+The State Emigrant Hospital on Ward's Island, which he helped to establish in this capacity, was eventually renamed in his honor.
+He was a delegate to the New York State Constitutional Convention of 1867–68.